LostMyInfo/mapih/README.md

 ```

 ### [Get Guild Preview](https://discord.com/developers/docs/resources/guild#get-guild-preview)
-**If the user is not in the guild, then the guild must be lurkable.**
+• If the user is not in the guild, then the guild must be lurkable.

 #### Parameters
 | Field    | Type      | Description          |